The Roblox Creator Economy: How Top Developers Actually Make Money

 DevEx Rate Comparison

-The top 1,000 developers averaged $1.3 million each in 2025, a jump of more than 50% from the prior year.
-The top 100 averaged $6 million, representing an increase of more than 500% since 2019.
+The top 1,000 developers averaged $1.3 million each in 2025, a jump of more than 50% from the prior year, and the top 100 averaged $6 million — an increase of over 500% since 2019.
+What's more, that growth rate is not slowing down.
+The concentration is getting more extreme, not less, as ecosystem professionalization favors studios that can afford full-time designers, scripters, and community managers.

 Top Earner Monetization Models